-In addition to kayaking along the river or trying your hand at scuba diving through the springs, Crystal River has plenty of other options like the Crystal River Archaeological State Park where you can explore the area’s past.
+In addition to kayaking along the river or trying your hand at scuba diving through the springs, Crystal River has plenty of other fun things to do.

-If you want to buy some gifts for friends and family, the shopping options in Crystal River are usually located in adorably bright shops with shiplap sides that promise a unique shopping experience and some local stories if you take the time to chat to the owners.
+If you want to buy some gifts for friends and family, many of the shops in Crystal River are located in adorably bright buildings with shiplap sides, offering a unique shopping experience and some local stories if you take the time to chat to the owners.